me

 Long Answer: Art is a process to be enjoyed by the artists, and the results are to be enjoyed by others.
 Rather than make a rigorous career out of art, I choose to make what I enjoy making, when I want to make it, for whomever I want to make it.
 The goal beyond myself though, is to share my love of art and healthy creativity so as to inspire others of things greater than my own imagination.

 Long Answer: I’ve had a very back and forth and back and forth (and back and forth) perception of social media.
 It’s honestly been a 50/50 these past couple years if I have one at the moment or not.
-I should probably just give in and leave one up but only go on it for friend’s stuff… but I simultaneously don’t want to encourage algorithmic domination… (it’s a battle)
+I long to avoid encouraging algorithmic domination, but my current ambition to be a speaker trumps the lack of media.
+I need to have some sort of public image for credibility’s sake.
+If only that weren’t the case.

 • Short Answer: Yep!